Workplace Bullying & Harassment: What’s the Difference?

 - The ways in which the organisation is attempting to prevent bullying or harassment.

 - The procedures for making a complaint related to bullying or harassment.

 - The responsibilities of those in positions of power, e.g. managers, supervisors and team leaders.

 - The way in which the policy will be implemented, reviewed, and managed.

 The terms bullying and harassment are often used interchangeably and there is typically a great deal of overlap.
-However, from a legal perspective, it’s important that those in charge understand the difference between bullying and harassment and as such put in place comprehensive workplace policies.
+However, from a legal perspective, it’s important that employers and those in charge understand the difference between bullying and harassment and as such put comprehensive workplace policies in place.
 These documents ensure that employees understand exactly what constitutes bullying and harassment, what the consequences of such actions will be, and how those with complaints can make their voice heard.